martinpihrt/OSPy-plugins/plugins/sms_adj/README.md

 Control your sprinkler using SMS (Short Message Service).
 For this plugin is needed to SMS modem with the telephone service provider.
 This plugin needs Gammu.
-If not installed Gammu and Python-Gammu, plugin installs Gammu and Python-Gammu in to the system himself.
-On first use (if run installation gammu) please wait for status.
+If not installed use: `sudo apt install -y gammu python3-gammu`.
 Reports shall be transmitted only on the phone number of administrator who sent the order (to other phone numbers plugin unresponsive and SMS messages deletes).

 Plugin setup